 - State 3-5 specific promises you want to make to this person

-- Make a closing statement, maybe even the same one.
+- Make a closing statement, maybe even one you agree upon together.

 2. Make them specific.